ajpalkovic/yapl/README.md

       ]
     }

-[would fix the issues above][1], but doesn't fix the previous cases.
+would fix the issues above[1], but doesn't fix the previous cases.
 I think I need to add syntactic predicates to the parser, which should be an interesting challenge.

-  [1]: Actually, it doesn't.
+[1] Actually, it doesn't.
 Unless `Call` is parsed before anything else, expressions such as `x [1]` still
     are parsed as `x[1];`, because whitespace is optional.
 This means that I will have to keep the whitespace in the lexer, but during semantic analysis check to see if `x` is a function, and then perform the whitespace checks.